There are a lot of things to think about when you buy a new furnace:

 Becht/Givens Service Experts is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps establish how much energy is required to heat your home and, ultimately, how much it will cost you.
+The furnace efficiency rating helps determine how much energy you will need to heat your home and, ultimately, how much it will cost you.
 Essentially, the higher your furnace efficiency rating the less energy your heating equipment needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will supply compared to the amount of energy required to produce the heat.
-An example, if your furnace has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
+An example, if your heating system has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.

 Note that this rating does not include the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in every home is different – some high quality, some poorer, so the AFUE rating does not factor this into their rating.
-If you feel that your furnace or duct system is not energy efficient, give Becht/Givens Service Experts a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could be saving each month.
+The duct work in every home is different – some good quality, some lower, so the AFUE rating does not consider this in their rating.
+If you are concerned that your heating system or duct system is not energy efficient, give Becht/Givens Service Experts a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could be saving each month.